 Netherlands – one site showing which shops are (still) open – nltimes.nl/2020/03/27/site-launched-show-amsterdam-stores-still-open

 Portugal – is gradually preparing to lift lockdow as small shops and hairdressers get ready (almost) to reopen, while students summoned to the fields.

 You’ve probably sorted your food but what about your furry friends?

-I had to perform a research as we have a labrador and of course we couldn’t risk him having no food.
+I had to do online research to find proper dog food (with no additives, unnatural…) as we have a labrador and of course we couldn’t risk him having no food.
 He gets his three meals a day.
 He loves his food so much, that I can’t see myself explaining to him why he can’t get his meals.
 He would not understand it, but worst, imagine me saying that, it would literally break my heart to see his little face.
 So the first thing we did was to put an order for him.

 If you have pets yourself you will be needing some extra food.
 Specially for those of you who can’t find a shop within a short walking or driving distance.

 Here I can’t decide which is better for you, but what I can do is point you to the top sites where you can order your beloved pets food.